jspinak/brobot/docs/docs/tutorial-basics/states.md

 and always appear when the state is active.
 A state image's location on-screen may or may not change.

 A state has an enum called Name that is used throughout the application to refer to the state.
-Every state starts with an enum declaration:
+Every state starts with an enum declaration.

 ## Home